SYK-08/nuttx/README.md

 build errors.
 If, for example, you do this with an unmodified Linux configuration in a Windows/Cgwin environment, you will corrupt the build environment.
-The environment will be corrupted because of POSIX vs Windows path issues and with issues related to symbolic links.
-If you make the mistake of doing this, the easiest way to recover is to just start over: Do `make distclean` to remove every trace of the corrupted configuration, reconfigure from scratch, and make certain that the set the configuration correctly for your platform before attempting to make again.
+The environment will be corrupted because of POSIX vs Windows path issues and issues related to symbolic links.
+If you make the mistake of doing this, the easiest way to recover is to just start over: Do `make distclean` to remove every trace of the corrupted configuration, reconfigure from scratch and make certain that the set the configuration correctly for your platform before attempting to make again.